 Operation Encompass ensure schools are notified where a child (under 18) has been exposed to, or involved in, any domestic incident.
 Children can be significantly physically or emotionally harmed in such cases and the information received is used to make sure the right support is available for children and their families.
 This will ordinarily be done by the start of the next school day.
 Operation Encompass ensures that a specially trained member of the school staff, known as a Designated Safeguarding Lead (DSL), is informed.
 The DSL or their Deputy (DDSL) can then use this information, in confidence, to ensure the wellbeing of the child.
 The school can also make provisions or adjustments to assist the child, or the families involved.

 We are keen to offer the best support possible to all our pupils and we believe this scheme is extremely beneficial for all those involved.
-If you have any concerns or questions then please contact our school Designated Safeguarding Lead (Jennifer Reading) or Deputy Designated Safeguarding Lead (Miss Deborah Woodward) and they will be happy to discuss this further.
+If you have any concerns or questions then please contact our school Designated Safeguarding Lead (Miss Laura Johnson) or Deputy Designated Safeguarding Lead (Miss Deborah Woodward) and they will be happy to discuss this further.

 Additional information about the project can be found on the Operation Encompass website

 Prevent is the government strategy aimed at reducing the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.